 Inquire About Potential Outcomes

-Be wary of any attorney who guarantees a particular outcome for your case.
-While an experienced divorce lawyer can give you an idea of how a judge might rule on various aspects of your divorce, no one can predict the future with 100% accuracy.
+Be cautious of any attorney who promises a specific outcome for your case.
+An experienced divorce lawyer can give you an idea of how a judge may rule, but no one can predict the future with complete certainty.

-The best attorneys will be honest about what they think is likely to happen and will help you develop different strategies depending on the direction your case might take.
-Any attorney that gives you a guaranteed outcome is a red flag.
+The best attorneys will be truthful about what they think might happen.
+They will help you plan different strategies based on your case’s direction.
+Be cautious of any attorney who promises a guaranteed outcome.

 A Comprehensive Guide to Finding the Best Divorce Attorney